Regenerative Grazing

 The results that have been achieved with Regenerative Grazing, in incredibly diverse environments, are remarkable.
 From lush paddocks in England to desertified woodlands in Zimbabwe and the arid regions of Mexico and the Karoo in South Africa.
 The growth of the grass, the density of grass plants, the soil cover and the soil organic matter all improve, maximising photosynthetic potential and in many cases farmers have been able to more than double their stocking rates.
 This is challenged by many who have not done it.
 But by merely evenly distributing water and therefore grazing evenly across a farm about 30% more grazing is made accessible.
 That's 30% without even improving biomass production.

-If you want to start Regenerative Grazing do a course, read widely, watch YouTube videos and plan meticulously.
-The most frequently asked and unanswerable question is "How big must my camp be?"
-Thats like asking how long is a piece of string.
+The most frequently asked question by aspiring regenerative grazers is "How big must my camp be?"
+Its unanswerable.
+Its like asking how long is a piece of string?
 The answer to the camp size question is entirely context specific and only once all the details that go to make up context are known can an answer be given.
-Each grazing plan is context specific but basic starting points to plan around are:
+What is the rainfall?
+What is the time of year?
+What species, size and class of animals do you have?
+How many animals do you have?
+What is the condition of your veld? etc, etc. All of the questions and the context need to be known to answer that question.

 2. Animals should not be in a camp for more than 3 or 4 days or they will start going back to the re-growth (2nd bite) and the camp is too big for effective and even Herd Impact.
-Daily moves is where change really starts happen.
+Daily moves is where change really starts to happen.

 The boundary fence on Norman Kroon's Karoo farm is an iconic example of the potential power of Regenerative Grazing